RobertoMachorro/Moped/README.md

 * Native Syntax highlight, ideally supporting TextMate files - this could be a nice Framework for the community
 * Line number column(s)
 * Code folding support
+* Prompt user for Encoding when it is not recognized automatically

 ## Contributing